 For general admission requirements please click here

-If candidates are presenting two or more languages, they must attain at least the following grades:
+If candidates are presenting two or more languages, they must present at least one of French, German, Greek, Italian, Latin, Polish, Russian, Spanish, and they must attain at least the following grades:

 To apply to this course, click on the relevant Apply Link below

 Read the information about how to apply as a mature student then select the link below to complete the TCD Supplementary Application Form for mature students.

 - European Studies, 4 years full-time Closing Date: 30/06/2017

 Advanced Entry ApplicationsRead the information about how to apply for Advanced Entry, then select the link below to apply.